How Much Light (Watts or Lumens) Does a Room Need?

 Let there be light!

-Let’s get down to the nitty gritty – how much light YOUR room needs…
+Let’s get down to the nitty-gritty – how much light YOUR room needs…

 THE MAGIC FORMULA

-w x l x 1.5 = wattage
+width x length x 1.5 = wattage

 For example:

 8w x 10l = 80 sq ft.
 80 x 1.5 = dammit, where’s my calculator.
 Right, 120.
-So an 8 x 10 room needs 120 watts of light.

 Drink wine and cry.
+Just joking, you’ve got this.

 HOW MUCH LIGHT DOES A SMALL ROOM NEED?